GDG-GTBIT/HACKTOBERFEST21-GTBIT-WEBDEV/CODE_OF_CONDUCT.md

 * Focusing on what is best not just for us as individuals, but for the overall community

-Examples of unacceptable behavior include:
+Examples of unacceptable behavior includes:

 * The use of sexualized language or imagery, and sexual attention or advances of any kind